What is Title Insurance and Who Pays for It?

 Most title defects come out in the title search.
 Liens are a common form of title defect.
 In this case, a lien holder will be paid off when the property changes hands.
 Read our blog post on Titles and Deeds to learn more about different types of title defects.

-A good title insurance company will assist in communication with the lender, or whoever is claiming interest in the home, pay them off, if necessary, and obtain a release so they can never claim interest again.
+A good title insurance company will assist in communication with the lender or whoever is claiming an interest in the home, pay them off, if necessary, and obtain a release so they can never claim interest again.
 It’s crucial that homeowners take action right away when title disputes arise to give their title insurance company ample time to respond.

 Where Can I Get Good Title Insurance?